MK316/S2024/apps/readme.md

 Learning Objective: Reinforce grammar rules and enable students to self-assess their understanding.
 Python Concepts: Conditional statements, data storage, user input handling.

+To create an interactive English Grammar Quiz in Python, we'll focus on the core requirements you mentioned.
+The quiz will present multiple-choice questions about English grammar, provide immediate feedback, and track student progress.
+We'll use conditional statements for the quiz logic, data storage to track progress, and handle user input for responses.

+Here's a basic structure for such a quiz application:

+Question Set-Up: We'll define a set of questions and associated options.
+User Input: The program will ask users to choose an option for each question.
+Immediate Feedback: After each question, the program will inform the user if their answer was correct or incorrect.
+Tracking Progress: The program will keep track of the number of correct answers.
+Final Score: At the end of the quiz, the user's score will be displayed.

 3. Text-to-Speech (TTS) for Pronunciation Practice:

 Description: Using a TTS library, this application converts written text into spoken words.
 Students can listen to correct pronunciation and practice alongside.